Volvo V90 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Volvo V90 are $1,412 a year with full coverage.
-Comprehensive insurance costs an estimated $300 a year, collision costs $588, and liability costs $388.
-A policy with just liability insurance costs as little as $434 a year, with coverage for high-risk drivers costing $3,072 or more.
-Teens receive the highest rates at $5,212 a year or more.
+The average insurance rates for a Volvo V90 are $1,412 a year for full coverage insurance.
+Comprehensive insurance costs an estimated $300 a year, collision insurance costs $588, and liability coverage costs $388.
+A liability-only policy costs as little as $434 a year, and high-risk insurance costs $3,072 or more.
+Teens cost the most to insure at up to $5,212 a year.

 Average premium for full coverage: $1,412

-Includes $500 policy deductibles, liability limits of 30/60, and includes UM/UIM and medical coverage.
-Rates are averaged for all U.S. states and V90 trim levels.
+Rate estimates include $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes uninsured motorist and medical coverage.
+Prices are averaged for all 50 states and V90 trim levels.

-These examples demonstrate why it is important to compare rates for a targeted area and risk profile, instead of using averaged prices.
+The examples above illustrate why it is important to compare rates for a targeted area and risk profile, rather than using averaged prices.

 Use the form below to get customized rates for your location.